 When you have selected the boards that you want to use for your shelving and have them cut to the correct size, it is time to begin hanging the channels and installing the supports.

-4. The last step will be to hang the pole that you will use to hang your clothes on.
-This is a system that is made up of two brackets which are mounted at opposite ends of the pole.
+The last step will be to hang the pole you will use to hang your clothes on.
+This is a system made up of two brackets mounted at opposite ends of the pole.
 You will find that one of them is a closed circle and the other is open.
 Mount the brackets using the hardware provided or you can use your extra 2" drywall screws.
 If you can't find a stud, again, use anchors.
 Clothes are heavier than you might think.

-At this point you can stand back and take a proud look because you have just created a much better closet shelving system than what you had before.
-You now have the ability to organize and even categorize your belongings.
+At this point, you can stand back and take a proud look because you have just created a much better closet shelving system than what you had before.
+You now have the ability to organize your closet and even categorize your belongings.